“I’m going to do it.”

 The biggest concerns I had were disproved.
 I’ve grown and learned more than I ever expected, as a marketer, a leader, and a Catholic.
-My life and work has been enriched by my teammates, who inspire and challenge me in faith and through our projects.
+My life and work has been enriched by my teammates, both in Los Angeles and Detroit, who inspire and challenge me through their faith and our projects.

 The people and the mission keep me going.